File a ComplaintBoard for Licensing Contractors

 Jurisdiction of the Board

-The Board cannot force a licensee to repair damages, complete a project, award monetary judgments, or even refund money; they may only discipline the contractor.
+The Board cannot force a licensee to repair damages, complete a project, award monetary judgments, or even refund money; they may only discipline the licensee.
 You would need to hire an attorney (see resources for Legal Aid) to take civil action.

 Remedy and Judgments